cboecking/golang-env-setup/cheatsheet_go.md

   * complex128
 * Booleans
 * Strings
+  * Super Important - for loop range on a string interates across runes and gives you the byte offest of each rune (f3.5)
   * String literal ==> "double quote literal that can include escqpe characters"
   * Raw string literal ==> \`single quote raw string - no escape chars - good for regex\`
   * Unicode - varaible length strings - one character can occupy more than on byte